Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Introduction

-The time-dependent reaction rate can be interpreted as the probability of a trajectory starting in {thermal state} $R$ to terminate in {state} $P$ at time $T$, and the equilibrium reaction rate is obtained in the limit as $T\rightarrow \infty$.
-We shall use the notation $\langle\cdot,\cdot\rangle_\mu$ to refer to the $\mu$-weighted classical inner product and reserve the bra-ket notation for quantum states.
-With this, we see that the factor $\langle 1_P, e^{T\mathcal F} 1_R \rangle_\mu$ is the overlap between the final state $1_P(x)$ and the time-propagated state $1_R(x)$ (under the thermal measure $\mu$).
-We shall refer to such quantities as propagator overlaps.

-Computation of {both} the BKE {and} FKE face two significant challenges. (i) The curse of dimensionality ~\cite{Sun2014,Chen2018}.
-A system of $\eta$ many particles in $d$ spatial dimensions using grid-based or spectral discretization of Eq. \eqref{eq:BKE} leads to a state space that scales exponentially as $O(N^{\eta d})$ where $N$ is the number of grid points or basis functions per degree of freedom. (ii) The rare event sampling problem.
-For trajectory-based estimators, such as molecular dynamics, where long-time integration, poor mixing at low temperature $T$ (i.e., large $\beta$)~\cite[Chapter~22]{Bovier2015}\cite{markowich_trend_nodate}, and exponentially rare barrier crossings lead to high variance and large sample complexity, despite variance-reduction heuristics~\cite{singh_splitting_2024,Allen2009,Dean2009,Brhier2015} Recent classical work (e.g., tensor-network and hierarchical tensor solvers, semigroup and learned surrogates) offers important progress yet still encounters exponential or steep polynomial scaling in either state {space} dimension {$d$}, number of particles $\eta$, or time horizon {$T$} ~\cite{li_semigroup_2022,hasyim_supervised_2022,bekri_flowkac_2025,singh_splitting_2024}.
+{Direct numerical solution of the F(B)KE in many-body settings is essentially intractable due to the curse of dimensionality: A system of $\eta$ many particles in $d$ spatial dimensions using grid-based or spectral discretization of Eqs. \eqref{app-eq:BKE} or \eqref{eq:fpe} leads to a state space that scales as $O(N^{\eta d})$, where $N$ is the number of grid points or basis functions per degree of freedom ~\cite{Sun2014,Chen2018}.
+Recent classical work (e.g., tensor-network and hierarchical tensor solvers, semigroup and learned surrogates) offers important progress yet still encounters exponential or steep polynomial scaling in either state {space} dimension {$d$}, number of particles $\eta$, or time horizon {$t$} ~\cite{li_semigroup_2022,hasyim_supervised_2022,bekri_flowkac_2025,singh_splitting_2024}. }